 #05.
 Join blog community sites

 #06.
-Join the YouTube party
+Join the party over on YouTube

 According to BrandWatch the number of searches for “how to” videos on YouTube is growing by 70% year on year.